There are now 2 possible online modes for units:

 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) assignments: equity (case analysis) and trusts (paired); and (3) final examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) case analysis; and (3) final exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)